Mohamed Rabbae: Life

 On 7 April 2008, Rabbae stated in an interview that there should be an Islamic political party, "a kind of Islamic Christian Democratic Appeal".
 He said he would be available as an adviser for such a party.
-Three months later, in another interview to the same newspaper, he confirmed this declaration but precised that he himself did not intend to leave his then-present party Groenlinks, "as long as Groenlinks stays in the vicinity of my ideas".
+Three months later, in another interview to the same newspaper, he confirmed this declaration but specified that he himself did not intend to leave his then-present party Groenlinks, "as long as Groenlinks stays in the vicinity of my ideas".

 During a political meeting in November 2010, Rabbae labelled as a fascist the far-right PVV leader Geert Wilders.
 In the aftermath, the Groenlinks (GL) leader Femke Halsema tweeted first that he did not speak for the party, then that he had gone too far according to her, but that she recognized his freedom of speech.
 After the first tweet, he sent his resignation letter to the party.
 The GL top was also against a judicial procedure against Wilders by several people, among whom Rabbae and a GL MP, René Danen, who had subsequently been blocked from becoming a member of the party top.

 Rabbae died on 17 May 2022 at the age of 81.